sap-tutorials/sap-build-process-automation/tutorials/spa-create-destination/spa-create-destination.md

     <!-- border -->![Successful Destination](3.png)

-### Access destination in the Business Process
+### Access destination in the Business Process Project

 The destination can be accessed in the **Business Process** project by creating an Environment variable of the type Destination.

-Create a **Business Process** from the Lobby.
-After creating the Business Process, create the Environment variable of type Destination.
+Create a **Business Process** project from the Lobby.
+After creating the Project, create the Environment variable of type Destination.

 1. Navigate to **Manage the project properties > Environment Variables**.